drop-project-edu/sandbox-security-manager/README.md

 ## Remarks

-Since this usually runs within Drop Project, it is expecting an environment variable `DP_MVN_REPO`
+Since this usually runs within Drop Project, it is expecting a system property `dropProject.maven.repository`